NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 # NixOS Configuration debugging using virtual machines

-Draft 2022.08.11
+One of the most important features of NixOS is the ability to configure the entire system declaratively, including packages to be installed, services to be run, as well as other settings and options.

+A NixOS configuration is a Nix language function which follows to the [NixOS module](https://nixos.org/manual/nixos/stable/index.html#sec-writing-modules) convention.

 ## What will you learn?

-One of the most important features of NixOS is the ability to configure the entire system declaratively.
-This is done using a configuration file that specifies the entire system state, including the packages to be installed and the various system settings and options.[^wikinixos]
-This guide introduces the functionality of Nix Package Manager to test and debug NixOS configurations independent of a working NixOS installation.
+This tutorial teaches testing and debuging NixOS configurations independent of a working NixOS installation.
-It serves as an introduction to Nix Package Manager's ability to create virtualized instances of NixOS.
+It serves as an introduction creating virtual NixOS machines.

 ## What do you need?